-In 2011, he served as the rapporteur for the High-Level Panel on the Governance of the Financial Stability Board.
-A year earlier, he was appointed by the World Bank Group’s Board of Directors as the External Reviewer to conduct the first independent review of the Group’s Oversight and Accountability Units.
-In 2009, Mr. Lombardi authored the report to the IMF Managing Director on IMF Governance Reform (“Fourth Pillar Report”).
+Domenico is a regular speaker in high-level international fora, including the G20 and the governing bodies of multilateral organizations.
+He has served as rapporteur for the High-Level Panel on the Governance of the Financial Stability Board; has been appointed by the World Bank Group’s Board of Directors as External Reviewer to conduct the first independent review of the Group’s 5 Oversight and Accountability Vice-Presidencies; and has authored the report to the IMF Managing Director on IMF governance reform (“Fourth Pillar Report”).

-His academic interests focus on the global economy and currencies, global governance, the G20, the G8, and the reform of the international financial and monetary system.
-His research has been published in peer-reviewed journals and has been referred to in Congressional and Parliamentary hearings around the world.
-He has testified before the U.S. Senate Committee on Banking, Housing, and Urban Affairs and the Subcommittee on Security and International Trade and Finance.
+His academic interests focus on the global economy, central banking and the reform of the international financial and monetary system.
+His research has been published on the Journal of European Public Policy, Journal of Financial Stability, Journal of Globalization and Development, New Political Economy, Review of International Organizations, Review of International Political Economy, West European Politics, Bank of Canada Review and IMF Staff Papers, among others, and has been referred to in Congressional and Parliamentary hearings around the world.
+He has testified before the US Senate Committee on Banking, Housing, and Urban Affairs and the Subcommittee on Security and International Trade and Finance.